tasket/Qubes-VM-hardening/README.md

 ### Notes

+   * The /rw/home directory can be added to `privdirs` so it is quarrantined much like /rw/config, /rw/binddirs and /rw/usrlocal.
+The easiest way to configure this is to define `privdirs_add=/rw/home` in an rc file or a drop-in for the vm-boot-protect.service.
+But in the case of /rw/home, the /rw/home/user folder will be repopulated automatically from OS defaults (usually in /etc/skel) before whitelists are applied.
+For an example, see the `ibrowse` tag which quarrantines home while whitelisting Firefox bookmarks.

    * A bug in v0.8.4 will erase anything in '/etc/default/vms' when booting into the template.
 For proper future operation with sys-net or other VMs you may have customized in that path, updating Qubes-VM-hardening to the latest version (using the install script) is recommended, along with restoring any custom files